ianleon/Blog/episodes/ep2.md

-# Adding Filters to a SwiftUI camera app - Episode 2
+# Adding filters to a SwiftUI camera app - Episode 2

 We will be continuing our SwiftUI camera app by implementing filters on the viewfinder.